 Myelofibrosis (MF) (or primary myelofibrosis) is one of a group of conditions known as myeloproliferative disorders (MPDs).
 These disorders affect how the bone marrow works.

 The main types of MPD are:

-Myelofibrosis is a condition which affects the bone marrow.
-It is a rare condition that can affect people at any age, including children, but it's most common in people over 50.
+Myelofibrosis is a rare condition that affects the bone marrow.
+In MF, scar tissue builds up inside the bone marrow and blood cells aren’t made properly.
+It can affect people at any age, including children, but it's most common in people over 50.

-People with MF may have low levels of one or more types of blood cells because as the bone marrow becomes scarred (fibrosed) it is less able to make blood cells.
+People with MF may have low levels of one or more types of blood cells.
+If the bone marrow becomes scarred (fibrosed), it may make fewer blood cells.
 Some people have too few of some types of blood cells and too many of another type.

 At first, MF may not cause any symptoms.
 Some people are diagnosed with MF when they have a blood test taken for another reason.
 When symptoms do develop, they are most often due to having too few blood cells or an enlarged spleen.

-MF is usually diagnosed by a haematologist (specialist in blood disorders).
-The diagnosis may be suspected after the results of a blood test called a full blood count.
+MF is usually diagnosed by a haematologist (a specialist in blood disorders).
+The diagnosis may be suspected from the results of a routine blood test called a full blood count.
 This test counts the number of red blood cells, white blood cells and platelets in the blood.

 After this, the doctor will also take a small core (piece) of marrow from the bone (a trephine biopsy).
 Both samples will be looked at later under a microscope.

 The test can be done on the ward or in the outpatients department.
 The whole procedure takes about 15-20 minutes.
 It may be uncomfortable when the marrow is drawn into the syringe, but this should only last for a few seconds.